-Your grade in this course will be based on five elements: participation in class (20%), three short papers (20% each), and a final oral exam based on a set of discussion questions we will develop in advance (20%).
+Your grade in this course will be based on five elements: participation in class (20%), three short papers (20% each), and a final oral exam based on a set of discussion questions we will develop in advance (or perhaps a fourth paper option: 20%).
 I encourage you to prepare a succinct summary of the main arguments and issues for each class session.
-I will not grade these, but they will be important as you prepare for the final exam.
+I will not grade these, but they will be important as you prepare for the final.
 The basic idea of the exam is for you to demonstrate that you are 'conversant' in the material presented in this class, without recourse to your notes or to the texts themselves.